 We’ve been hunter-gatherers for about 190,000 of the past 200,000 years.
 Farming—in the grand scheme of things—is about as “modern” as space travel and the internet.

-Beyond their variable and balanced diet, what other advantages allowed our hunter-gatherer ancestors to live longer lives than their early farming counterparts?
+Beyond their variable and balanced diet, other advantages allowed our hunter-gatherer ancestors to live longer lives than their early farming counterparts.

-Well, for one, the small size of their bands made their communities adaptive and manageable.
-These small societies were decentralized and actually rather egalitarian with respect to leadership, work, and social class.
-Think of it this way, if private property is restricted to only that which you can carry, none of us will have much more than anyone else.
+The small size of their bands made their communities adaptive and manageable.
+These small societies were decentralized and rather egalitarian concerning leadership, work, and social class.
+In a sense, if private property is restricted to only that which you can carry, none of us will have much more than anyone else.

-And yet, despite the upside of the hunter-gatherer life, the fact remains that humans did eventually switch to agriculture.
+Yet, despite the upside of the hunter-gatherer life, the fact remains that humans eventually switched to agriculture.

-The archaeological record shows us that humans first started farming approximately 12 thousand years ago.
+The archaeological record shows us that humans first started farming approximately 12,000 years ago.
 In textbooks, we often see the phrase Neolithic Revolution applied to the origins of agriculture.
-And the name is apt because this dramatic change in food production altered absolutely everything about our lives.
+The name is apt because this dramatic change in food production altered absolutely everything about our lives.

-That’s a pretty broad statement, so let’s unpack it by taking a closer look at a few specific reasons why humans turned to agriculture starting around 10 to 12,000 years ago.
+Let’s unpack that broad statement by taking a closer look at a few specific reasons why humans turned to agriculture starting around 10,000 to 12,000 years ago.

 The Role of Evolution

 First and foremost, we evolved.
 Hunter-gatherers in the Middle to Late Stone Age were remarkably different from our earliest ancestors.
-The Middle Stone Age brain, for example, evolved to be four times larger than the brains of Sahelanthropus—the earliest hominin ancestor that dates back 6-7 million years.
+The Middle Stone Age brain, for example, evolved to be four times larger than the brains of Sahelanthropus—the earliest hominin ancestor that dates back 6 to 7 million years.

 Essentially, our muscles, skeletons, nervous system, and locomotion were finely tuned over millions of years for hunter-gatherer success.
-Now, this doesn’t in and of itself explain why successful, big-brained humans switched to farming.
+This doesn’t in and of itself explain why successful, big-brained humans switched to farming.
 But before we get to agriculture, what about culture?
 Agri-culture?

 The Role of Culture

 To get a clearer picture, let’s imagine living in a small band of hunter-gatherers some 20,000 years ago.
-With our brains clicking and our bodies primed, humans like us have become more efficient as foragers and more skilled as hunters.
+With our brains clicking and our bodies primed, humans like us became more efficient as foragers and skilled as hunters.
 Even our food processing techniques and technology had vastly improved.

-In fact, because we now know where to camp along the annual migratory passage of antelope, we can cooperate and acquire far more meat than all of us could ever eat in one session.
-And for that matter, we also get far more hides and useful bones than we could possibly carry.
-Moreover, our foraging innovation now has us collecting much more wild millet than we could ever could eat or take with us.
+Because they knew where to camp along the annual migratory passage of antelope, they could cooperate and acquire far more meat than all of the members could ever eat in one session.
+For that matter, they also acquired far more hides and useful bones than they could possibly carry.
+Moreover, their foraging innovation had them collecting much more wild millet than they could ever could eat or take with them.

-Put simply, after millions of years, we’ve become hunting and foraging machines!
+Put simply, after millions of years, they became hunting and foraging machines.

-Now, if you stuck with our thought experiment, and you’re still thinking like a 20,000-year-old ace forager, you’ll feel an irresistible compulsion to…
+It may seem tempting, with our thought experiment, as you think like a 20,000-year-old ace forager, to…

 - build some granaries for our surplus… granaries we can return to as part of migratory hunter-gatherer life.

-- we could start building permanent or semi-permanent settlements wherever we find our most productive hunting and foraging sites.
+- start building permanent or semi-permanent settlements wherever we find our most productive hunting and foraging sites.